 Value style risk: Over time, a value oriented investing style may go in and out of favor, which may cause the Fund to underperform other equity funds that use different investing styles.

 Selection risk: The Subadviser's judgment about the attractiveness, value and potential appreciation of a particular security may be incorrect.

-Foreign securities risks are more significant in emerging market countries, such as those in Eastern Europe, Latin America and the Pacific Basin.
+Foreign securities risks are more significant in emerging market countries.
 These countries may have relatively unstable governments and less-established market economies than developed countries.
 Emerging markets may face greater social, economic, regulatory and political uncertainties.
 These risks make emerging market securities more volatile and less liquid than securities issued in more developed countries.